 Our program also requires completion of a practicum course, in which you will gain relevant, hands-on experience through an internship on the local, state or federal level at a criminal justice, private corporate security or service agency.

-Our Online Criminal Justice Degree Is For Those:
+Our Online Criminal Justice Administration Degree Is For Those:

 - Preparing for law school and a career in the legal field

 - Planning to pursue graduate studies in areas such as criminology, sociology, criminal justice or psychology

 - Wanting to start a career in corrections, law enforcement, probation and parole, courts or social services